abhiramvarma92/micronaut-cassandra-sample/README.md

 **************** Micronaut Sample Application with Cassandra ******************
+Prerequisites:
+1)docker-desktop if you want to run cassandra in container and load keyspace and table as initialization data in cassandra.

+                                       OR

+If you  have cassandra running already then there is no need of docker compose just use data.cql script present in /cqlsh folder and initialize table in cassandra.

 Run Docker compose up command to start casssandra and micronaut at the same time command to start : docker-compose up
-Above command will start Micronaut
+Above command will start Micronaut ,Cassandra and

 ===================== Containers ================
 1) Micronaut